aherpinfr/intergalacticfootballtalentfinder/howitsdone.md

 ![image](https://github.com/user-attachments/assets/e4869e06-26a5-4611-9aa3-e01852222813)

 The concept of the query is to join the player's table with the standards table based on position_type, allowing the system to verify whether a player meets the club's standards for their specific position.
-A second join is done with dim_club, then the results are filtered only to keep recommendations that meet the standards and are within club's budgets.
+A second join is done with dim_club on the club_id corresponding from standard table and the club id from clubs table, then the results are filtered only to keep recommendations that meet the standards and are within club's budgets.

 ````sql
 WITH ClubStandards AS (